DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 ## Transition Path to DCP 2.0

-More information about the transition to DCP 2.0 will be announced in the coming weeks and we will endeavour to make this transition as seamless as possible to the HCA research and developer communities.
+More information about the transition to DCP 2.0 will be announced in the coming weeks and we will endeavor to make this transition as seamless as possible to the HCA research and developer communities.

 > To enable a smooth transition, the DCP 1 data browser, APIs and data will remain available until January 1, 2021.

-We will continue to integrate third party portals and applications into the HCA ecosystem by linking from and integrating directly into the HCA Data Browser.
+We will continue to integrate third-party portals and applications into the HCA ecosystem by linking from and integrating directly into the HCA Data Browser.

 Regards,

 The HCA DCP Team